-\EMS-160 Cardiology I Prerequisites: Enrollment in EMS program, EMS-110
+\EMS-160 Cardiology I

+Prerequisites: EMS-110 Corequisites: EMS-130

 This course introduces the study of cardiovascular emergencies and is required for paramedic certification.
 Topics include anatomy and physiology, pathophysiology, electrophysiology, and rhythm interpretation.
 Upon completion, students should be able to recognize and interpret rhythms.